MP Estate Planning UK

 Making Use of the Nil Rate Band

 To reduce inheritance tax, it’s essential to make the most of the nil rate band.
-The nil rate band is a fundamental aspect of inheritance tax planning in the UK, allowing individuals to pass on a certain amount of their estate tax-free.
+The NRB is a fundamental aspect of inheritance tax planning in the UK, allowing individuals to pass on a certain amount of their estate free of IHT.

 What is the Nil Rate Band?

-The nil rate band refers to the portion of an individual’s estate that is exempt from inheritance tax.
-Currently, this band is set at £325,000 per person.
-Any unused portion of the nil rate band can be transferred to a surviving spouse or civil partner, effectively allowing couples to combine their allowances.
+The nil rate band is the portion of your estate that is exempt from inheritance tax.
+It is currently set at £325,000 per person and has been frozen at this level since 6 April 2009 — confirmed frozen until at least April 2031.
+That’s over two decades without any increase, despite significant rises in property values and inflation.
+Any unused portion of the NRB can be transferred to a surviving spouse or civil partner, effectively allowing couples to combine their allowances.

-For example, if one spouse dies and leaves their entire nil rate band unused, the surviving spouse can inherit this unused amount, potentially increasing their nil rate band to £650,000.
+For example, if one spouse dies and leaves their entire estate to the surviving spouse (which is exempt from IHT), the full NRB of £325,000 remains unused.
+When the surviving spouse later dies, both nil rate bands can be claimed — giving a combined NRB of £650,000.
 For more detailed information on the nil rate band, you can visit Evelyn’s insights page.

 A tranquil, minimalist scene depicting the concept of "nil rate band inheritance tax".
 In the foreground, a sleek, modern home with clean architectural lines sits amidst a lush, manicured garden.
 The background features a softly blurred cityscape, hinting at the financial complexities of estate planning.
 Warm, diffused lighting illuminates the scene, creating a sense of serenity and contemplation.
 The composition emphasizes the home's prominence, symbolizing the primary asset subject to inheritance tax considerations.
 An overall tone of simplicity and elegance conveys the practical application of the nil rate band, a key financial strategy for UK homeowners.